BCDevOps/platform-services/security/aporeto/docs/README.md

 ## How it Works

-We've worked hard to keep this as simple as possible by allowing you to incorporate NAPs in your OpenShift Container Platform (OCP) deployment manifests.
+We've worked hard to keep this as simple as possible by allowing you to incorporate NSPs in your OpenShift Container Platform (OCP) deployment manifests.

 __Application Identity__

 You build application identity by adding labels to the metadata portion of your OCP deployment manifests.
-For example, in the deployment manifest excerpt below the combination of labels build a unique application identity which can be referenced in the NAP to permit communication.
+For example, in the deployment manifest excerpt below the combination of labels build a unique application identity which can be referenced in the NSP to permit communication.

 Its worth noting that each deployment config should have at least one label that uniquely identifies it.
 In the example below this is accomplished using the `role=api` label; no other deployment will use this specific label.
 See the **Naming Convention** section below for best practices.